Salem, Oregon

 Salem's Plan to Cool Stream Temperatures

-The City of Salem operates under a Total Maximum Daily Load (TMDL) Plan regulated by Oregon Department of Environmental Quality (DEQ) to address warm summer stream temperatures.
-The water body receives a TMDL when a pollutant exceeds the amount for the beneficial uses of that water body.
-During the summer local water bodies exceed the temperature load.
-Increased sun exposure due to decreased tree canopy over the water body and warm water discharged into streams, creeks, and rivers lead to increased stream temperatures.
+The City of Salem operates under a Total Maximum Daily Load (TMDL) Plan regulated by the Oregon Department of Environmental Quality (DEQ) to address warm summer stream temperatures.
+A water body receives a TMDL when a pollutant exceeds the amount allowed for the beneficial uses of that water body.
+During the summer, local water bodies often exceed the temperature load due to increased sun exposure from decreased tree canopy and warm water discharged into streams, creeks, and rivers.

 Warm Temperatures Affect Stream Life

-The City of Salem works to increase streamside shade.
-Aquatic life, including resident and migratory fish and certain macroinvertebrates (small water bugs such as dragonfly and mayfly larvae) may be sensitive to warm water temperatures in our region.
-Warmer temperatures affect salmonid fish impacting their spawning, rearing, and migration.
+The City of Salem is actively working to increase streamside shade.
+Aquatic life, including resident and migratory fish, as well as certain macroinvertebrates (small water bugs such as dragonfly and mayfly larvae), may be sensitive to warm water temperatures in our region.
+Warmer temperatures can negatively impact salmonid fish, affecting their spawning, rearing, and migration.

 Study Finds Low Tree Canopy on Salem Streams